-I am an Assistant Professor of Economics at the University Paris 1 Panthéon-Sorbonne.
+I am a Professor of Economics at the University Paris-Saclay.
 My research lies at the intersection of economics, finance, and technology, with a particular focus on applying machine learning and textual analysis to study the impact of media and social media.
-I lead the newly established AI Lab for Human and Social Sciences at the Centre d'Economie de la Sorbonne.
 I am also the creator of the blog Captain Economics and consultant in AI and LLM at the Banque de France.

 Selected list of publications: